amrosaeed/Terra-Challenge/README.md

 | [Handshake](https://handshake.org/) | [Skynet](https://siasky.net/) | [Akash](https://akash.network/) | [Postgresql](http://postgresql.org) | [GraphQL](https://graphql.org/)

 ## Best practices to host front-ends on Skynet
 1. [x] adding a working "Save to Homescreen" link in the Github repo (example) |
 2. [x] using an ENS or HNS decentralized domain name for the web app |
 3. [x] use the Deploy to Skynet Github action for building and deploying your frontend automatically |
-4. [ ] hosting off-chain, mutable application data on Skynet using SkyDB or MySky |
+4. [ ] hosting off-chain, mutable application data on Skynet using SkyDB or MySky | Not used yet, for obvious reason as we wanted to set the Infrastructure at first, experemint it and then refractor the dApp codings using mirror.js and whethere we're going to add another layer of infrastructure (Like Fluence) before Skynet for scalability/pricing details.

 ## Best practices to host back-ends on Akash